pybop-team/Software-Spec/PRISM.md

 -   *Design optimisation* studies, e.g., layer thickness, number of layers, tab placement.

--   \[A tertiary requirement for PRISM might be *model synthesis*, i.e., generating (low order) models automatically from data or higher order, more complex models.
-This is not in the scope of PRISM at this stage, though.\]
+-   *A tertiary requirement for PyBOP might be *model synthesis*, i.e., generating (low order) models automatically from data or higher order, more complex models.
+This is not in the scope of PyBOP at this stage, though.*

 A more detailed breakdown of all requirements is given below.